install command (winget)

 The best way to limit the selection to one file is to use the id of the application combined with the exact query option.
 For example:

 winget install --id Git.Git -e

 The manifest option enables you to install an application by passing in a YAML file directly to the client.
+If the manifest is a multi-file manifest, the directory containing the files must be used.
 The manifest option has the following usage.

 The log files for winget unless redirected, will be located in the following folder: %temp%\AICLI\*.log

 Some applications when installed will require the user to agree to the license or other agreements before installing.
 When this occurs, the Windows Package Manager will prompt the user to agree to the agreements.
 If the user does not agree, the application will not install.